HAEdwin/homeassistant-apsystems_ecu_proxy/README.md

 ## Install the integration

 ## Rewrite DNS traffic
 Use PiHole, AdGuard of Unifi (or any other preferred method) to rewrite DNS.
-For example in AdGuard: Navigate to > Filters > DNS Rewrites > Add DNS rewrite > For domain name enter: ecu.apsystemsema.com > for IP-address enter: IP-address where the integration runs
+For example in AdGuard: Navigate to > Filters > DNS Rewrites > Add DNS rewrite > For domain name enter: ecu.apsystemsema.com > for IP-address enter: IP-address where the integration runs.
 Within 6 minutes data should be received by the integration and entities will appear.

 ## Available sensors